 - 6. Start the engine and slowly drive the combine up to the header until feeder house saddle (A) is directly under float module top cross member (B). - 7.
-Raise the feeder house slightly to lift the header, ensuring the feeder saddle is properly engaged in the float module frame and that the bottom of the feeder house frame is in contact with the float module frame. - 8.
+Raise the feeder house slightly to lift the header, ensuring the feeder saddle is properly engaged in the float module frame. - 8.
 Shut down the engine, and remove the key from the ignition.